Why are Quality Survey Designs So Important?

 5. Reconsider the need for grids and scales

-If you’re using grid and scale question types, think again.
+If you’re using grid and scale question types in your survey designs, think again.
 You might find that many questions don’t need to be asked via a scale at all.
 If during analysis you are only reporting on the top-two or bottom-two options, then consider asking the bank of questions as a pair of multi-code questions.

 For example, asking a respondent first what they like about the brand followed by what they do not like.
 Another example is taking a traditional 11-point scale question on the likelihood of recommending a brand and asking, “would you recommend this brand to someone else?” with a much simpler yes/no single-choice option.